Glencore Advances Share Buy-Back Program with Latest Purchase - TipRanks.com

 More about Glencore

-Glencore plc is a leading multinational commodity trading and mining company, primarily engaged in the production and marketing of metals, minerals, energy products, and agricultural commodities.
-The company operates globally with a significant focus on the trading and distribution of raw materials to industrial consumers.
+Glencore plc is a leading multinational commodity trading and mining company.
+It operates in the metals and minerals, energy products, and agricultural products sectors, focusing on the production and trading of commodities such as copper, cobalt, nickel, zinc, and coal.

 Average Trading Volume: 45,676,083